darbinreyes/subparprogrammer/dijkstra/youtube/reasoning/problem1/Reasoning_About_Programs_Problem_1.md

 Now the first question is, does this game terminate?
 Yes it does, you see because, we start with the urn filled with a finite number of pebbles in it, and each move, taking out two pebbles and putting in one back reduces the number of pebbles **by one**.
 So as the game proceeds the number of pebbles in the urn decreases, now obviously that cannot go on forever.

----

-//

-My comment: Clearly this part of the video is establishing that the game terminates, hence in the first problem the correctness concern plays the major role because it clearly terminates.

-//

----

 So this is an example in which the termination of the process is totally trivial to determine.
 However, the question we are going to address now is about the final state, the final state of the urn when we can’t continue the game anymore.

----

-//

-My comment: I ask myself: what result is this program computing? e.g. the result could be wether a given number is.
-It seems that the program is not computing any result in this sense but rather the program is modeling the playing of the game.

-//

----

 Now to begin with, that's again a separation of concerns.
 We could try to analyze what we can say about this game, if we totally ignore those complicated color rules, if we only capture, take into account from the move that, in each move, two pebbles are taken out, and one is turned back.